 But Dash coin wasn’t always known as ‘Dash coin,’ when Dash initially launched in January 2014, it went by the name of Xcoin.
 Only one month later, the name of the project was changed to DarkCoin — but received flack due to the fact that it was promoted as having top class security, yet, had a name that alluded to the Darknet markets — possibly suggesting that DarkCoin was a perfect currency for these markets due to its anonymity and privacy features.
 Therefore, the following year, in March 2015, DarkCoin was rebranded into Dash — a mashup of the words “digital” and “cash.”

 How does Dash work?

-A master node is an individual who holds enough dash to have a “stake” in the ecosystem and enables dash-specific functions like Instant-Send and PrivateSend.
-Think of these master nodes as something like voting shareholders.
+What makes Dash so unique is the second tier in its system composed of Masternodes.
+A Masternode is an individual who holds enough Dash (1000 Dash) to have a “stake” in the ecosystem, Masternodes also enable dash-specific functions like InstantSend and PrivateSend.
+Think of these Masternodes as something like voting shareholders.
 They vote on things such as what should happen with new projects, who should get funding from the treasury, and which direction development should go.

 And thanks to Masternodes, Dash doesn’t need to reach unanimous community consensus to make significant changes to its codebase, so it’s not at risk of hard forking due to changes in the core code.
 Instead of the forking model, Masternodes vote on community proposals, and if the number of nodes who vote ‘yes’ outweighs the number of nodes who vote ‘no’ by at least 10%, then the proposal is approved.

 For supporting the network, Masternodes receive 45% of the block reward–miners receive the other 45% of the block reward, and 10% of the block reward is withheld and goes to a fund that distributes wealth for approved community-proposals and initiatives.